manjunathmkotabal/subtitle_search_cloud/README.md

 # subtitle_search_cloud
+* its a microservices version of my (https://github.com/manjunathmkotabal/subtitle_search_monolith)

-Upload videos with embedded subtitles and search for vides with phrases
+* Upload videos with embedded subtitles and search for vides with phrases

 ## Description